DamienIrving/ocean-analysis/cmip6_notes.md

 * [A Guide to CMIP6 Participation](https://pcmdi.llnl.gov/CMIP6/Guide/index.html)
 * Model documentation, errata submission etc at [ES-DOC](https://es-doc.org/cmip6/)
-  * At the [ES-DOC Search](https://search.es-doc.org/) page you can find detailed documentation about each of the models, including the values for static variables like `cpocean` and `rhozero`
+  * At the [ES-DOC Search](https://search.es-doc.org/) page you can find detailed documentation about each of the models, including the values for static variables like `cpocean` and `rhozero`.
+There might be some model information at the [ES-DOC-INSTITUTIONAL GitHub repo](https://github.com/ES-DOC-INSTITUTIONAL) that isn't up at ES-DOC?
   * [Errata service](https://errata.es-doc.org/static/index.html)
 * [CMIP6 preprocessing](https://github.com/jbusecke/cmip6_preprocessing) python package
 * [FAFMIP website](http://www.fafmip.org/)